Skip to content

 3 abs double double

-If Athena doesn’t support the function that you want to use, then write a user defined function (UDF) in Athena.
-UDFs allow you to create custom functions to process records or groups of records.
-A UDF accepts parameters, performs work, and then returns a result.
-For examples and more information about UDFs, see Querying with user defined functions.
+If Athena doesn't support the function that you want to use, then write a user defined function (UDF) in Athena.

 Related information

-Amazon Athena UDF Connector (on GitHub)
+Amazon Athena UDF Connector on the GitHub website

-Connect Amazon Athena to your Apache Hive metastore and use user defined functions
+Connect Amazon Athena to your Apache Hive Metastore and use user-defined functions

 AWS OFFICIALUpdated a year ago

-2 Comments
+3 Comments

 Function "regexp_count" listed as [part ](https://trino.io/docs/current/functions/regexp.html#:~:text=regexp_count(string,%23) of Athena but Athena still returns error: SYNTAX_ERROR: Function regexp_count not registered.
 Is this documentation issue?

-replied 2 months ago
+replied 2 years ago

 Thank you for your comment.
 We'll review and update the Knowledge Center article as needed.

-replied 2 months ago
+replied 2 years ago